cleitonsouza01/trade/docs/commissions_and_fees.md

 By default the method "prorate_commissions_by_daytrades_and_common_operations()" is called behind the scenes every time the fetch_positions() method is called.

-## Fees
+## Commission rates

-"Fees" in the trade module refer to trading fees that are calculated based on the trade value.
+"Commission rates" in the trade module refer to trading fees that are calculated based on the trade value.
 For example, besides paying a brokerage commission, you might for some reason be charged 0.0325% by the operation volume for every operation you perform and be charged 0.0250% by every operation that configures a daytrade.

-The trade module provides a standard, context-free way of dealing with fees, so your application may extend the trade module functionality to suit your needs.
+The trade module provides a standard, context-free way of dealing with those fees, so your application may extend the trade module functionality to suit your needs.